bradleyeckert/chad/README.md

 - `chad` starts running the "myapp" demo after bootup
 - The demo runs a Forth interpreter (ok> prompt) via the UART.

-It's silicon-proven on Digilent's Arty A7-35T board: 100 MHz, 10% of the chip.
+Before I broke the Verilog, it ran on Digilent's Arty A7-35T board: 100 MHz, 10% of the chip.
 Here's what text rendering looks like on a TFT LCD module:

 ![ArtyA7 Image](doc/artyLCD.jpg)